This article may contain compensated links. Please read the disclosure for more info.

 A Grand Piano that is made for a concert hall, even a smaller one, is usually too loud for a regular room in your home.
 And you probably don’t want to play with the lid down all the time…

 The choice of an acoustic piano is very personal, depending on what tone quality and touch you prefer.
 The pianos are also very different individually depending on many factors; like where, how, by whom and when they were built and how they were kept and cared for.

-Even if a piano looks great on the outside, and if you are not buying a grand piano from a reputable store; it is advisable to hire a professional piano technician to judge if the instrument is in a good shape inside as well.
+Even if a piano looks great on the outside, and if you are not buying pianos from a reputable store; it is advisable to hire a professional piano technician to judge if the instrument is in a good shape inside as well.